 We recommend Tesla’s “Wall Connector” for most Tesla owners.
 This hardwired level 2 charger can deliver up to 48A and is the fastest charging option in almost all cases.
 The Wall Connector also has a feature that allows it to communicate with up to three other Wall Connectors to share a single circuit.

 If you prefer a solution that includes a 240V outlet, choose Tesla’s “Mobile Connector”.
 This solution won’t charge most Teslas quite as quickly, but it is easy to bring along with you on the road.

 If you have a Tesla and another brand of EV, follow the advice below, as you can purchase an inexpensive adapter from Tesla that lets you use non-Tesla chargers.

 If You Have Any Other EV

-The options for other vehicles are, to some extent, more simple.
 Your vehicle almost certainly came with a 120V, Level 1 charger.
-This option might be totally acceptable as a complete solution if your car also has a gasoline engine.
+This option might be totally acceptable if your vehicle uses both batteries and gasoline.
 Such vehicles often have relatively small batteries, so it doesn’t take that much energy to recharge them.
 Besides, these cars can run on the gasoline engine alone if the battery isn’t charged.

 Get An EV Charger Quote